Megha121-sp/Riskshield-ai-manager/README.md

 Recall         100%
 FPR            0.1%

-Note: These metrics represent the project's current evaluation/demo dataset and should not be interpreted as guaranteed real-world production performance.
+**Note: These metrics represent the project's current evaluation/demo dataset and should not be interpreted as guaranteed real-world production performance.**
----

  ## 💰Financial ROI & Risk Analytics
 RiskShield translates fraud detection into business impact.